sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 5o in all.

- The text then proceeds to deal with the Vishna-mūrtis and Shaktis which have Vaishnava names and the Rudramūrtis and Mātris with Shaiva names The Vaishnava forms (Mūrtis) of the [Vyanjana Varnas](# "That is the letters other than the vowels the consonants both Sparsha and Vyāpaka") are thirty five in number, viz, Chakrī, Gadī, Shārmgī, Khadgī, Shamkhī, Halī, Mushalī, Shūlī, Pāshī, Amkushī, Mukunda, Nandaja, Nandī, Nara, Narakajit, Hari, Krishna, Satya, Sātvata, Shauri, Shūra, Janārdana, Bhūdhara, Vishvamūrti, Vaikuntha, Purushottama, Balī, Balānuja, Bāla, Vrishaghna, Vrisha, Hamsa, Varāha, Vimala and Nrisimha.
+ The text then proceeds to deal with the Vishna-mūrtis and Shaktis which have Vaishnava names and the Rudramūrtis and Mātris with Shaiva names The Vaishnava forms (Mūrtis) of the Vyanjana Varnas[^45] are thirty five in number, viz, Chakrī, Gadī, Shārmgī, Khadgī, Shamkhī, Halī, Mushalī, Shūlī, Pāshī, Amkushī, Mukunda, Nandaja, Nandī, Nara, Narakajit, Hari, Krishna, Satya, Sātvata, Shauri, Shūra, Janārdana, Bhūdhara, Vishvamūrti, Vaikuntha, Purushottama, Balī, Balānuja, Bāla, Vrishaghna, Vrisha, Hamsa, Varāha, Vimala and Nrisimha.

+[^45]: "That is the letters other than the vowels the consonants both Sparsha and Vyāpaka"

  The Vaishnava Shaktıs (2) of the consonants are Jayā, Durgā, Prabhā, Satyā, Chandā, Vānī, Vilāsınī, Virajā, Vijayā, Vishvā, Vinadā, Sūtadā, Smrti, Riddhi, Samriddhi.
 Shuddhi, Bhukti, Mukti, Mati, Kshamā, Ramā, Umā, Kledinī, Klinnā, Vasudā, Vasudhā, Parā, Parāparāyanā, Sūkshmā, Sandhyā, Prajnā, Prabhā, Nishā, Amogha and Vidyutā